ModellingWebLab/fcweb/Developing.md

     A potential gotcha is needing to change `config.json` (usually in `/var/www/cgi-bin/fcws`) if the environment variables need to change
     (e.g. due to a different Chaste build type being used).
 2. The back-end celery task queue that the web service calls.
+    You will need to copy manually any modified files from `resources/cgi-bin`, making sure not to overwrite the local `config.json`.
     Be aware of the need to change `/etc/default/celeryd` first if any changes to the queues workers should process are made.
 3. The back-end web service.
     This should normally be done together with updating celery, although for some changes (that don't touch `__init__.py`) you can get away with skipping it.